-Approximately 800 records were collected by RTD in field surveys from 2002 to 2013 covering all ecoregions, all drainages, and all counties, using standard qualitative techniques (Dillon 2006).
+Approximately 800 records were added in field surveys conducted by RTD from 2002 to 2013 over all ecoregions, all subdrainages, and all counties, using standard qualitative techniques (Dillon 2006).
+A map (in PDF format) showing the distribution of sites is available as Figure 1.
+No “absence stations” are shown.
+If freshwater gastropods were not collected at a site, then no record resulted.
 Our entire 2,206 record database is available (as an excel spreadsheet) from the senior author upon request.

 The taxonomy employed by the FWGNA project is painstakingly researched, well-reasoned and insightful.
 But since the Virginia Division of Game and Inland Fisheries predominantly follows Turgeon et al. (1998), taxonomic differences do occur between VDGIF and the present web site.
 First-time visitors looking for information about particular taxa might profitably begin their searches with a check for synonyms on our alphabetical index.